gradle/gradle/subprojects/docs/src/docs/release/notes.md

 - Renamed `PlatformConfigurableToolChain` to `GccCompatibleToolChain`.
 - Removed tool properties from tool chains. `target()` or `eachPlatform()` should be used instead.

+### Manually added AntTarget tasks no longer respect target dependencies

+The `org.gradle.api.tasks.ant.AntTarget` task implementation adapts a target from an Ant build to a Gradle task and is used when Gradle [imports an Ant build](userguide/ant.html#N11485).

+In previous Gradle versions, it was somewhat possible to manually add tasks of this type and wire them to Ant targets manually.
+However, this was not recommended and can produce surprising and incorrect behaviour.
+Instead, the `ant.importBuild()` method should be used to import Ant build and to run Ant targets.

+As of Gradle 2.2, manually added `AntTarget` tasks no longer honor target dependencies.
+Tasks created as a result of `ant.importBuild()` (i.e. the recommended practice) are unaffected and will continue to work.

 ## External contributions

 We would like to thank the following community members for making contributions to this release of Gradle.